ApeironTsuka/wooting-sdk/README.md

 Row 1: Tilde shows average all-thread CPU load, 1 through however many threads (up to 12) show per-thread loads, and Backspace shows GPU load.
 Rows 2-4: Shows the same clock as from the clock example.
 When the screensaver turns on, it waits 5 seconds -> resets the LEDs -> does a "breathing"-like sleep mode where it fades down/up brightness between ~10 to roughly what your profile's brightness setting is in steps of 3.
 Once the screensaver exits and it's faded back up to the profile brightness, it resumes monitor mode.

+## examples/layers.js
+Boring little demo of using layers and how to use the Toolkit with them.
+Does some blending of a couple random-ish layers on top of the profile's map, with the Toolkit's lock layer on top of it all.